spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

 greenhouse gas
   A molecule in Earth's atmosphere that significantly absorbs {term}`longwave radiation`.
 The two most important ones are carbon dioxide (CO$_2$) and water vapor (H$_2$O).
 Others include methane (CH$_4$), nitrous oxide (N$_2$O), and ozone (O$_3$)

+greenhouse effect
+  The warming of Earth's surface due to the absorption by {term}`greenhouse gas`es in Earth's atmosphere of Earth's emitted {term}`longwave radiation` and subsequent reemission of longwave radiation back downward to the surface

+  Human emissions of greenhouse gases are acting to increase the strength of the greenhouse effect, thereby warming Earth's surface.
+But note that the greenhouse effect exists even absent human activities; we humans are *changing* it, but we didn't *create* it.

+  Without the greenhouse effect, the surface temperature would be the same as the {term}`emission temperature`.

+  (Beware: the term "greenhouse effect" is kind of a misnomer...it's similar but different to the way an actual greenhouse for plants stays warm inside.)

 Hadley cells
   The time-mean, zonal-mean overturning circulation in Earth's {term}`tropics`.